artivis/manif/README.md

 - [lt::optional][optional-repo] : included in the `external` folder

-For the Python 3 wrappers:
+In addition for the Python 3 wrappers:

 ```terminal
 pip install -r requirements